S-Kuchta/eldarion/README.md

 - Can be obtained during travelling across region, bought from vendor or find them in locations.
 - There are two types of Crafting reagent items:
   - Alchemy Reagent - Used for craft new potion or food.
-  - Blacksmith reagent - Used for refinement wearable item or craft new wearable item.
+  - Blacksmith reagent - Used for refinement wearable item.

 #### Quest items
 - Are used to complete quests.

-- Also included keys to unlock certain locations or location stages.
+#### Usable Quest items
+- Are used also for completing quests, but player need to choose correct one when needed.

 #### Junk items
 - Good only for sell and make som extra golds.
 Can be obtained randomly from enemies.